A 5-point System Is Best for Performance Reviews

 Let’s acknowledge some assumptions about performance reviews

 Performance reviews are subjective by nature, and that makes them an opportunity for managers to have a positive impact on employees’ performance.
-Performance reviews have emotional impact that will make or break relationships between employees and their managers, and those relationships affect the organization’s overall health.
+Performance reviews have a profound emotional impact that can either strengthen or strain relationships between employees and their managers, and these relationships ultimately influence the organization’s overall health.
 Your managers must understand the power of influence and how to use any scale you choose.

 Why are 5 points better than 3?

 One thing is clear: a rating scale needs enough points to extract meaningful data.
-Friedman and Friedman conclude that that researchers should consider using anywhere from 5‐ to 11‐point scales.
+Friedman and Friedman conclude that researchers should consider using scales ranging from 5 to 11 points.
 At Insight, we believe this is especially true when making observations and conclusions about human behavior and its implications for development and improvement.

 BLOOM’s 5-point approach to performance reviews